 Every summer, SAHARA holds a free summer youth program called Be the Change.

-This is a 5-week program in July that is open to all high school students and is an excellent opportunity for teens to delve into social justice work, civic engagement, community building, and student collaborations.
+This program is open to all youths ages 14 to 21 years of age and is an excellent opportunity for teens to delve into social justice work, civic engagement, community building, and student collaborations.

 Students identify and discuss their personal and social issues in a culturally sensitive safe space, where they learn the skills to be productive and healthy members of not just the South Asian community but the society at large. .